 As described more fully in the "Compensation Discussion and Analysis and Executive Compensation" section of this Proxy Statement, the Company's executive compensation program is designed to provide a fair and competitive compensation package to each of its executive officers without encouraging unnecessary risk-taking.
 The Board urges you to read the above mentioned section of this Proxy Statement.
 At the core of the Company's executive compensation program is a balance between short-term and longer-term compensation opportunities to ensure that the Company meets short-term objectives while continuing to produce value for its shareholders over the long-term.
 The Company believes its compensation for named executive officers is conservative yet is designed to promote a compensation program to attract, motivate and retain key executives.
-Highlights of the Company's compensation for its named executive officers include the following:

-- The Company monitors its executive compensation programs with other shoe companies and other Wisconsin companies of similar size, to ensure that its compensation programs are within the norm of a range of market practices. - The "total maximum compensation" for the Company's named executive officers is modest compared to other companies that the Company considers relevant when setting executive compensation, which companies include other shoe companies and other Wisconsin area companies of similar size.
-"Total maximum compensation" consists of an executive's annual base salary, the maximum annual performance-based cash bonus and the long-term stock-based awards. - Approximately 30 50% of the "total maximum compensation" for the Company's named executive officers is at-risk.
-The maximum annual performance-based cash bonus is based solely on the achievement of financial goals set by the Corporate Governance and Compensation Committee and the long-term stock-based awards, subject to time-based vesting requirements, are tied to the Company's long-term performance of its stock.
+"Total maximum compensation" consists of an executive's annual base salary, the maximum annual performance-based cash bonus and the long-term stock-based awards.
+Approximately 30 - 50% of the "total maximum compensation" for the Company's named executive officers is at-risk.
+The maximum annual performance-based cash bonus is based solely on the achievement of financial goals set by the Corporate Governance and Compensation Committee, and the long-term stock-based awards, subject to time-based vesting requirements, are tied to the long-term performance of the Company's stock.
 The Company believes the long-term awards ensure that a significant portion of the executive's compensation is aligned with the interests of shareholders and encourages officer retention.